frd-mzh/DataScienceMLAI/README.md

-📊 Predicting College Applications Using Machine Learning This project was completed as part of the Data Science Fundamentals course at Tose'eh Institute, under the supervision of Dr. Farzad Minooei.
-The main objective was to apply the CRISP-DM methodology to a real-world machine learning problem.

-🧠 Project Overview
+Predicting College Applications Using Machine Learning Overview
+This project focuses on predicting the number of college applications (Apps) received by U.S. colleges using various institutional and academic features.
+The goal is to help universities anticipate application volumes to optimize planning and resource allocation.
+The project was developed as part of the Data Science Fundamentals course at Tose’eh Institute.

+Dataset Description
-The goal of this project is to predict the number of college applications a university receives (Apps) based on other institutional features.
-The dataset used includes various attributes from U.S. colleges in the year 1995.
+The dataset includes information from U.S. colleges in 1995 and contains the following variables:

-🧾 Dataset
-Source: Provided by the course

-File: college.csv

-Target Variable: Apps — Number of applications received
+Apps: Number of applications received (target variable).

-Features: Include variables like acceptance rate, student-to-faculty ratio, tuition, SAT scores, etc.

-Description File: college_data_description.txt (not included here, but referenced in the project)

-📌 Problem Motivation
-Why?
-Predicting application volume can help colleges optimize recruitment strategies, allocate resources, and plan more effectively.

-Use Cases: Useful for university admissions offices, policymakers, and educational researchers.
+Accept: Number of applicants accepted.

+Enroll: Number of new students enrolled.

+Top10perc: % of new students from the top 10% of their high school class.

+Top25perc: % of new students from the top 25% of their high school class.

+F.Undergrad: Number of full-time undergraduates.

+P.Undergrad: Number of part-time undergraduates.

+Outstate: Out-of-state tuition.

+Room.Board: Room and board cost.

+Books: Estimated book cost.

+Personal: Estimated personal spending.

+PhD: % of faculty with PhDs.

+Terminal: % of faculty with terminal degrees.

+S.F.Ratio: Student/faculty ratio.

+perc.alumni: % of alumni who donate.

+Expend: Instructional expenditure per student.

+Grad.Rate: Graduation rate.

-🛠️ Methodology
+Methodology
-This project follows the CRISP-DM framework, including:

-1. Business Understanding
-Understand the problem domain and why predicting Apps is valuable.

-2. Data Understanding
-Analyze the dataset structure

-Check for missing values, variable types, and potential anomalies

-3. Data Preparation
+Data Preprocessing:
-Cleaning and preprocessing

-Feature engineering

-Normalization and transformation
+Handled missing values and outliers.

+Converted categorical variables.

+Normalized numerical features where appropriate.

+Exploratory Data Analysis (EDA):

+Visualized distributions and outliers using boxplots and histograms.

+Analyzed correlations using a heatmap.

+Investigated relationships between Apps and predictor variables.

-4. Modeling
+Modeling and Prediction:

-Implemented multiple machine learning models in Python:
+Tested multiple regression models to predict the Apps variable:

 Linear Regression